mlopes/dotfiles/.xmonad/README.md

 Some of the key configurations will depend on the devices you're using.

-#### Switching between single and dual screens mode doesn't work
+#### Switching between single and dual screens
+Win+Alt+1 will switch to single screen mode, Win+Alt+2 will switch to dual screen mode.
-If switching between single screen and dual screen mode doesn't work, use `xrandr` to check if your devices correspond to the ones set in the keybinds configuration.
+These keybindings are set to `xrandr` commands.
+Please check that your device IDs correspond to the ones set in the keybinds configuration.

 #### Sound volume and mutting not working
 The Keybindings for volume control and mutting sound, use `amixer` but assume that the device is a `pulse` device.
 If you're not using pulseaudio, you'll have to remove the `-D pulse` from the `amixer` calls.
+Due to issues with Debian based distros not making the 'fn' key available to the user, the mute buttons might not work in Debian/Ubuntu/Mint, it should work as expected in Arch.

 #### CD won't eject
 This usually means you don't have a CD/DVD drive